JulesVerne22/JulianSmith.nvim/README.md

   * You may also want to look at the [migration guide for lazy.nvim](https://github.com/folke/lazy.nvim#-migration-guide)
 * What if I want to "uninstall" this configuration:
   * See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information
-* Are there any cool videos about this plugin?
-  * Current iteration of kickstart (coming soon)
-  * Here is one about the previous iteration of kickstart: [video introduction to Kickstart.nvim](https://youtu.be/stqUbv-5u2s).
-Note the install via init.lua no longer works as specified.
-Please follow the install instructions in this file instead as they're up to date.

 ### Windows Installation